thremulation-station/docs/docs/tool-usage/index.md

 ### Prelude Operator
-Preldue Operator has a library of simple tests that every security team can execute to test their defenses.
+Prelude Operator has a library of simple tests that every security team can execute to test their defenses.
 Tests are focused, have few dependencies, and are defined in a structured format that can be used by automation frameworks.
 Additionally, Operator can take advantage of other libraries of TTP's such as Atomic Red Team.
 If you/your team is taking advantage of Pro TTP's you may sign in with your account for Prelude as well to get additional functionality.

 ## Threat Logging & Detection